ArthurGareginyan/best-preloader/readme.txt

 == Changelog ==

+= 4.13 =
+* German translation added.
+(Thanks to Michael)
+* Spanish translation updated.
+(Thanks to Patricio Toledo)
+* Fixed an issue where the "Hello" message could not be hidden.

 = 4.12 =
 * At the request of some users, plugin settings page moved to the submenu item in the top-level menu item "Settings", like before.